The Presepe is the traditional Italian Nativity Scene - but there's more to it than you might expect!

 History of the Presepe:

 The tradition of Nativity Scenes dates all the way back to the 13th century.
-St Francis of Assisi is credited with popularizing the Presepe when, In the year 1223, St Francis built a manger in a cave in Greccio using real animals and people and celebrated Christmas Eve mass.
+St Francis of Assisi is credited with popularizing the Presepe when, in the year 1223, he built a manger in a cave in Greccio using real animals and people and celebrated Christmas Eve mass.
 There were claims of miracles and healings, and the tradition of reenacting the nativity spread.